Solar-Punk-Ltd/comment-system/README.md

   });
 ```

 Function readComments reads comments from index 0 until the latest found index, in succession.
-Function
+It also supports legacy
+comment formats and automatically transforms them to the current MessageData format.
+Function readCommentsInRange reads
-readCommentsInRange reads comments from the desired index range, in parallel.
-Function readSingleComment reads one
+comments from the desired index range, in parallel, with improved error handling that distinguishes between critical
-single comment at the given index, if not provided it looks up and reads the latest comment.
+errors and missing comments (404 Not Found).
+Function readSingleComment reads one single comment at the given index, if
+not provided it looks up and reads the latest comment.
+It returns the comment data directly as MessageData.

 ### Reactions